snat-s/m/classify_metadata/README.md

 At the same time, its impressive to have gone this far.
 I really think that it is a big project that I got out this time.
-Considering that pdfs are a mixture of data and images, I think we are going to start seeing them more and more in training pipelines for LLMs.
-If you want to try another massive dataset, you should try MINT-1T which has a PDFs and websites with images in there!
+Considering that pdfs are a mixture of data and images, I think we are going to start seeing them more and more in training pipelines for VLMS/Omni models.
+If you want to try another massive dataset, you should try [MINT-1T](https://arxiv.org/abs/2406.11271) which has a mixture of PDFs + websites!

 After all of this, I can confidently tell you that even now, I am pretty sure you can do a lot better and you can easily surpass this.

-Thanks for reading up until here!
+That is why, I am releasing all of the datasets in this [huggingface repo](https://huggingface.co/datasets/snats/url-classifications).
+If you are just interested in the embeddings, you can find them in Kaggle right [here](https://www.kaggle.com/datasets/santiagopedroza/url-embeddings-cc-provenance).
+If you want to take a stab at the original dataset, the data card with download instructions can be found at this [s3 bucket](https://corp.digitalcorpora.org/corpora/files/CC-MAIN-2021-31-PDF-UNTRUNCATED/).

 ## Footnotes

-[1]  The only other rival in size is [MINT-1T](https://arxiv.org/abs/2406.11271), but MINT-1T is a mixture of HTML + PDFs + Arxiv.
+[^1]  The only other rival in size is [MINT-1T](https://arxiv.org/abs/2406.11271), but MINT-1T is a mixture of HTML + PDFs + Arxiv.

+[^2] First mistake.

+[^3] If I had to do it again, I would just rent a GPU, its not worth it to train models on a laptop.